DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * an Irish citizen

-* a non-UK citizen who moved to England to live permanently longer than 3 months before the start of your job
+* a non-UK citizen who moved to England to live permanently more than 3 months before the start of your job

 * teaching only English language and literature